-Most commonly patients present with abnormal PV bleeding, pelvic mass, and/or pelvic pain.
+Most commonly, patients present with abnormal vaginal bleeding, pelvic mass, and/or pelvic pain.
 Uncommonly, patients present with symptoms from local extension or metastases 10.

-Leiomyosarcomas may arise either de novo 5 from uterine musculature or the connective tissue of uterine blood vessels, or in a pre-existing leiomyoma.
+Leiomyosarcomas mostly arise de novo 5 from uterine musculature or the connective tissue of uterine blood vessels, but can rarely arise from a pre-existing leiomyoma.
 The incidence of sarcomatous transformation in benign uterine leiomyomas is reported to be 0.1-0.8% 2.

-The pattern of tumour spread is to the myometrium, pelvic blood vessels and lymphatics, contiguous pelvic structures, abdomen, and then distantly, most often to the lungs.
+The pattern of tumor spread is to the myometrium, pelvic blood vessels and lymphatics, contiguous pelvic structures, abdomen, and then distantly, most often to the lungs.

 Histology can be similar to leiyomyosarcomas at other sites.
 A leiomyosarcoma is differentiated histologically from a leiyomyoma by noting the presence of infiltrative margins, nuclear atypia and increased mitotic figures.

 - may show irregular central zones of low attenuation, suggesting extensive necrosis 8 and hemorrhage

 - foci of calcification may be present but rare

 Although it has been suggested that an irregular margin of a uterine leiomyoma on MRI is suggestive of sarcomatous transformation, this is not considered that specific.

 Treatment and prognosis